Green River Female Academy: School

 Stock for the project was sold to fund the construction of the academy.
 The school grew to become very prominent in the 19th century.
 Kentucky, along with North Carolina, boasted the best schools in the nation.
-During the early to mid-nineteenth century, Academy principal Lucinda H. Dickey disregarded social convention by teaching enslaved servants to read and to write, an effort which was considered to be socially unacceptable during the time period.
-The school remained an all female academy until 1861 during the beginning of the Civil War.
-The repositioning of wealth throughout the south during and after the war required a new approach to the economic recovery of the school.
-The former female seminary school allowed both men and women to attend.
+During the early to mid-nineteenth century, Academy principal Lucinda Hannah Dickey disregarded social convention by teaching enslaved servants to read and to write, an effort which was considered to be socially unacceptable during the time period.
+The school remained an all female academy until 1853 when the Academy admitted young men.
 Many graduates of the Academy attended colleges in the northeast including Yale and Columbia.
-Notable figures including United States Supreme Court Justice James Clark McReynolds attended the school, excelling in academics under United States Naval Academy Graduate Major Robert Crumbaugh.
+Notable figures including United States Supreme Court Justice James Clark McReynolds attended the school, excelling in academics under United States Naval Academy Graduate Major Samuel Robert Crumbaugh.
 The school held its prestige until the late 1880s.
 Elkton became a state center of education in the late 19th century after the introduction of various colleges, seminaries and academies, including the Vanderbilt Training School and Bethel College.
 After these schools were introduced to the area, attendance at the Green River Academy began to fall.
 After the school became defunct, the stock was sold in majority to the City of Elkton Trustees and was used as a public school for the community of Elkton.
 The school remained in operation until the stock was dissolved and the building was thereafter converted into a residence by the Judge Walton Forgy.